 The Bird Flu and How to Protect Yourself

-The Bird Flu, or H5N1 is a contagious disease that can be transmitted from human to human.
-In order to protect yourself from the Bird Flu, it is important to avoid touching live poultry and not consume raw eggs.
+The Bird Flu, or H5N1, is a contagious disease that can be transmitted from human to human.
+To protect yourself from the Bird Flu, avoiding touching live poultry and consuming raw eggs is important.
 The bird flu, or H5N1, is a contagious disease that can be transmitted from human to human.
-‘All of the team members were affected by this tragic event and our thoughts go out to John’s family,’ added the statement.
+‘All team members were affected by this tragic event, and our thoughts go out to John’s family,’ added the statement.

 Changes in Housing for Those with Bird Flu in India

-Changes in School for Those with Bird Flu in India
+Changes in Schools for Those with Bird Flu in India

-A number of changes were made to the school in India for those that had bird flu.
-These changes included having only clean people come into the school, no shoes allowed, and masks that can filter 99% of viruses.
-The plan to prevent the spread of the bird flu is to have groups of kids go in to the classrooms together, instead of one at a time.
-The changes to the school in India include having only clean people come into the school, no shoes allowed, and masks
+Several changes were made to the school in India for those with bird flu.
+These changes included having only clean people enter the school, no shoes allowed, and masks that can filter 99% of viruses.
+The plan to prevent the spread of the bird flu is to have groups of kids go to the classrooms together instead of one at a time.
+The changes to the school in India include having only clean people enter the school, no shoes allowed, and masks.s

 How to Address the Need for Increased Medical Care When Bird Flu in India

-The first and most important step is to decrease the number of people who contract the virus.
-India must provide more education and awareness campaigns on how to prevent the spread of the disease, as well as encouraging vaccination programs.
+The first and most important step is decreasing the number of people contracting the virus.
+India must provide more education and awareness campaigns to prevent the spread of the disease and encourage vaccination programs.
 Many steps can be taken to reduce the risk of contracting bird flu.

 The Health Consequences of Bird Flu in India

-The effects of bird flu are vast and cover many areas, including health care, agriculture, environment, and tourism.
+The effects of bird flu are vast and cover many areas, including health care, agriculture, the environment, and tourism.
 There is no current evidence that humans can contract bird flu from other humans.
-The disease is passed between humans through direct contact with birds, their droppings, secretions, or infected surfaces, so the best prevention is to avoid contact with live poultry.
+The disease is passed between humans through direct contact with birds, their droppings, secretions, or infected surfaces, so avoiding contact with live poultry is the best prevention.

-- How does the author feel about the risk of the bird flu in India?
+• How does the author feel about the risk of bird flu in India?

-- What could the author do to make sure they don’t get the bird flu?
+• What could the author do to ensure they don’t get the bird flu?

 Steps for Getting Around While You Have Bird Flu in India

-Travelling to India can seem like a daunting task when you are sick with bird flu.
-While it is important to seek medical attention, there are also precautions you can take to make your trip safer and more comfortable.
+Traveling to India can seem daunting when you are sick with bird flu.
+While it is important to seek medical attention, you can also take precautions to make your trip safer and more comfortable.
 1. Drink plenty of fluids before you travel.
-2. Take breaks every couple hours while travelling.
+2. Take breaks every couple of hours while traveling.
 3. Do not expose anyone to your symptoms.
 4. Keep your face covered when in public.

 5. Consider using hand sanitizer before eating.
-6. When you’re home, wash your hands regularly, keep your face covered, don’t cough or sneeze on others and do not share food, drinks or utensils with other people.
-7. Avoid sharing towels, razors, clothing or anything that comes in contact with your nose or mouth.
+6. When you’re home, wash your hands regularly, keep your face covered, don’t cough or sneeze on others, and do not share food, drinks, or utensils.
+7. Avoid sharing towels, razors, clothing, or anything that comes with your nose or mouth.
 8. Stay home if you’re sick.
 9. If you develop a high fever, call the doctor.

 Steps for Preventing Bird Flu in India